Bad Confessions Can DAmn Us

 We and others can think we are the best person in the world, help the most people and pray all day and hardly sin, but none of that saves us.
 If we think it does, we have been deceived.
 Of course all that is good to do and can help us towards a saving faith, but that most certainly won’t save us.

 We are saved by Jesus’ sanctifying grace alone, and we are lost (reject that grace) by just one unrepentant sin (even the smallest) since the smallest of sin is of infinite injury to an infinitely perfect God.
+We must hate it!
+Not think it is no big deal…that makes even the smallest sin deadly.

 “We are not sufficient to think anything towards our salvation of ourselves as of ourselves [we aren’t saved by anything we do], but our sufficiency is from God…God would never have rejected thee if thou hadst not rejected his love.
 O all-good God! thou dost not forsake unless forsaken.”